aspose-3d/Aspose.3D-API-References/english/python-net/aspose.threed.utilities/quaternion/interpolate/_index.md

 description:
 type: docs
 weight: 90
-url: /aspose.threed.utilities/quaternion/interpolate/
+url: /python-net/aspose.threed.utilities/quaternion/interpolate/
 is_root: false
 ---

-## interpolate {#float-aspose.threed.utilities.Quaternion-aspose.threed.utilities.Quaternion}
+## interpolate(, t, from_address, to) {#float-aspose.threed.utilities.Quaternion-aspose.threed.utilities.Quaternion}

 Populates this quaternion with the interpolated value between the given quaternion arguments for a t between from and to.